bmx-ng/bmx-site/docs/tools/bmk.md

 sidebar_label: BlitzMax Make (bmk)
 ---

 `bmk` is used to build BlitzMax applications and modules.
 It scans source files for imports and build options.
-Next to feeding information to [`bcc`](bcc) it is also executing scripts before and after building projects (see "scripts" section).
+Next to feeding information to [`bcc`](bcc) it is also executing scripts before and after building projects (see ["scripts" page](https://blitzmax.org/docs/en/language/pre_post_compilation_scripts/), which also explains the automated `pre.bmk` and `post.bmk` scripts).

 ## Command line syntax